 We have three informative colour leaflets explaining the World Pantheist Movement and its beliefs, activities and goals.

-Since our resources are limited it is important that our leaflets be used wisely to maximum benefit – for example:
+Please use our leaflets wisely to maximum benefit – for example:

 - Give them to friends you think may be interested

-- Posted with a punch hole on noticeboards at Unitarian Universalist churches, health and organic food and natural product stores, with a contact for who to get copies from.
+- Posted with a punch hole on noticeboards at Unitarian Universalist churches, health and natural product stores, organic food stores and restaurants, with a contact for who to get copies from.

 - On tables or given out at events, talks, meetings or conferences of environmental, nature-loving, zoological, astronomical, scientific, humanist or atheist nature.